ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

-## Beware casts and generics warnings
+## Beware Casts and Generics Warnings

 ### Summary

 Casts dilute the benefit of Java's type system, making code both less readable and less safe.

-Avoid casts where ever possible.
+Avoid casts whereever possible.

-If you find yourself writing one stop and ask yourself why you are writing it.
+If you find yourself writing one, stop and ask yourself why you are writing it.

 What would need to be changed in your code so you did not need to write that cast?